-CONCUSSION: (2015) PG-13: it takes a little while for this film to get going, but it is an interesting look into one doctor’s struggle to make public his findings on CTE in football players.
+CONCUSSION (2015) PG-13: it takes a little while for this film to get going, but it is an interesting look into one doctor’s struggle to make public his findings on CTE in football players.
 The subject matter is very timely with so much focussed on the effects of head injuries in sports.
-Starring Will Smith.
+It stars Will Smith.

 THE ENDLESS SUMMER (1966): For our So.
 Cal kids.
 The most epic and legendary surf film ever.
 The documentary about 2 friends searching the world including surf spots in Hawaii, Australia, and South Africa for “The Perfect Wave.”
 In 2002 the film was selected for preservation in the United States National Film Registry by the Library of Congress as being “culturally, historically, or aesthetically significant”.

-WIMBLEDON: (2004) PG-13: This movie is a little cheesy, but still a heartwarming romantic comedy worth watching.
-It is about a tennis players, on the backend of his career who finds inspiration from a female player on the women’s circuit.
+WIMBLEDON (2004) PG-13: This movie is a little cheesy, but still a heartwarming romantic comedy worth watching.
+It is about a tennis player, on the backend of his career who finds inspiration from a female player on the women’s circuit.
 Kind of predictable, but nice.